johnthehow/posdist/README.md

 `python attn_rowpos.py <sentence-length> <maximum-sentences-for-each-word> <corpus-path> <output-path> <words>`

- For one word in a sentence, BERT generate 12×12 attention rows.
+ For one word in a sentence, we extract 12×12 attention rows from BERT (corresponding to 12×12 attention heads).
 This script put generated attention rows and position labs (as a combined NumPy array) in separated directories (named after layer and head number):

 ```bash
 ~/output/00_00/data/attnrowlabs_00_00.pkl